Library Predicates

 We can conclude anything from False, doing case analysis on a proof of False in the same way we might do case analysis on, say, a natural number.
 Since there are no cases to consider, any such case analysis succeeds immediately in proving the goal.

 In a consistent context, we can never build a proof of False.
-In inconsistent contexts that appear in the courses of proofs, it is usually easiest to proceed by demonstrating that inconsistency with an explicit proof of False.
+In inconsistent contexts that appear in the courses of proofs, it is usually easiest to proceed by demonstrating the inconsistency with an explicit proof of False.

 H : 2 + 2 = 5